aliasaswad/CarND-Traffic-Sign-Classifier-P3/writeup.md

 ![alt text][img7]

+And, here is the images after applying the preprocess;

+![alt text][img8]

+An image histogram is a gray-scale value distribution showing the frequency of occurrence of each gray-level value.
+The output distribution value for the five images shown below:

+![alt text][img9]

+Four out of the five images were classified correctly.
+That make the network 80% accurate on this images:

+![alt text][img10]

 The first image might be difficult to classify because ...

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).